 - Whole grains

 Pectin is another soluble fiber similar to beta-glucans.
 It lowers cholesterol by the same means as beta-glucans but is not found in all of the same foods.
-Some common foods containing pectin include:
+Some common good cholesterol foods containing pectin include:

 - Citrus fruits (including oranges)